jni-rs/jni-rs/book/src/introduction.md

     at com.github.jni_rs.jnibook.NativeAPI.<clinit>(NativeAPI.java:10)
 ```

-Then verify that your path is listed Exception message.
+Then verify that your path is listed in the Exception message.
 If it's not, then you
 need to ensure that `java.library.path` is set.
 Otherwise, you must ensure it
 contains the shared library.